 It may be that their new room will be decorated differently in the new place, so discuss possible design ideas, involving them and creating a feeling of excitement.”

-How to move schools when moving house
+How to move schools when moving house with kids

 Besides the daunting task of securing a place in a new school, it’s a good idea to take the transition process slowly if possible.